honest comparison

 Junocal vs WellnessLiving

 WellnessLiving is a mid-market all-in-one studio management platform that competes most directly with Mindbody on feature breadth and against Pike13 on the small-mid-market segment.
-The company was acquired by Roper Technologies in 2023, fitting into Roper's broader portfolio of niche-vertical SaaS acquisitions.
-The product breadth is genuinely substantial: capacity-aware scheduling, memberships and packs, payroll, point-of-sale, marketing automation, a consumer-facing app, a white-label branded app option, and a CRM.
-The trade-off for that breadth is the trade-off all-in-one platforms produce: pricing is opaque (quote-required for most tiers), the platform serves multiple verticals (yoga, pilates, fitness, martial arts, dance, salon-and-spa) which dilutes the operational fit for any single vertical, and the depth across so many features comes with operational complexity.
-Documented operator complaints across Capterra and G2 cluster around the same themes: pricing opacity at the quote stage, support response times once customers are onboarded, and the feature breadth being a 'jack of all trades' for studios that need a master of one.
-Junocal is the opposite shape: narrow vertical focus (pilates, yoga, barre, movement only), transparent pricing, smaller feature surface, and operational depth in the primitives that matter for that vertical (pick-a-spot, term-based courses, hybrid attendance, broadcast-claim waitlists).
+The company raised a US$66M growth round led by McCarthy Capital with CIBC Innovation Banking in August 2022, fitting the growth-equity pattern for vertical SaaS.
+The product breadth is genuinely substantial: scheduling that tracks how many spots are left, memberships and packs, payroll, point-of-sale, marketing automation, a consumer-facing app, a white-label branded app option, and a CRM.
+WellnessLiving publishes its pricing: a Starter plan at $69 a month (one staff member), Business at $199 (with a promotional $39 'save 80% for two months' offer running through June 2026, unlimited staff), BusinessPro at $349 (promo $69, adding the white-label Achieve client app), and an Enterprise tier on a call-us basis.
+The trade-off for the breadth is the trade-off all-in-one platforms produce: the platform serves multiple verticals (yoga, pilates, fitness, martial arts, dance, salon-and-spa) which dilutes the operational fit for any single vertical, and the depth across so many features comes with operational complexity.
+Documented operator complaints across Capterra and G2 cluster around support response times once customers are onboarded, and the feature breadth being a 'jack of all trades' for studios that need a master of one.
+Junocal is the opposite shape: narrow vertical focus (pilates, yoga, barre, movement only), transparent pricing, smaller feature surface, and deep where it counts for that vertical (pick-a-spot, term-based courses, hybrid attendance, a first-to-claim waitlist).

 Sources verified 2026-05.
 If a figure on this page has moved since, tell us and we'll update it.